 Artists and the both-and

 Most factors in a human life are common to many.
-The body shape in gross outline, the inner organs, how the mind tends to work, and so on.
-The behaviour is very conform, as Yogananda too observed, where people live in "little boxes, little boxes made of ticky-tacky, and they all look just the same" (from a song).
+The factors involve how the mind tends to work, and so on.

 Dasgupta, Sailendra.
 Paramhansa Swami Yogananda: Life-portrait and Reminiscences.
 Lincoln NE: iUniverse 2006.